WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 when a suspended continuation is resumed it is spliced onto the current continuation.
 This splicing establishes a parent-child relationship between the current and resumed continuation.
-In this respect the design provides a form of *asymmetric coroutines*.
+In this respect the design provides a form of *asymmetric switching*.

-SL: Perhaps the following paragraph belongs elsewhere

-The parent-child relationship aligns with the caller-callee relationship for standard function calls meaning that no special plumbing is needed in order to compose the non-local control features we define with built-in non-local control features such as traps, exceptions, and embedder integration.

 When suspending, we provide a tag and payload, much like when raising an exception.
 Correspondingly, when resuming a suspended continuation